 We now turn to examining the incidence of the rising VAT rate on poverty.
 We use two poverty lines as benchmarks: the lower poverty line is set at 2.4 USD per person per day, which is comparable to a food poverty line.
 The upper poverty line (food and non-food basic needs) is set at 4 USD per person per day (El-Laithy et al., 2008).
-The poverty lines indicate the level of consumption expenditure for each individual which is required to keep him/her out of poverty.
-The current lower poverty rate is 8%, and it increases to 10% if the VAT rate is set at 12%.
-If the VAT is increased to 15% (Table 4), lower poverty rates further rise to 16%.
-Upper poverty incidence is estimated at 28%, and rises to 35% and 47% as the VAT rate is increased to 12% and 15% respectively.
+The poverty lines indicate the level of real consumption expenditure for each individual which is required to keep him/her out of poverty.
+The current lower poverty rate is 3%, and it increases to 6.6% if the VAT rate is set at 12%.
+Lower poverty rates further rise to 8.9% if the VAT is increased to 15% (Table 4).
+Upper poverty incidence is estimated at 28%, and rises to 30.9% and 34.7% as the VAT rate is increased to 12% and 15% respectively.

-These simulations show that a slight increase in VAT has a somewhat limited impact on extreme poverty in Lebanon, yet the impact on overall poverty is significant.
-Increasing VAT to 15% translates into a significant rise in both extreme and overall poverty rates, with the overall poverty headcount ratio approaching 50% of the population.
-This deterioration in economic living conditions is mostly due to the impact of the rising VAT on the lower middle class (second and third quintiles), as households currently just above the poverty line risk falling into poverty as prices increase.2
+These simulations show that a slight increase in VAT has a somewhat large impact on extreme poverty in Lebanon, yet the impact on overall poverty is relatively smaller.
+Increasing VAT to 15% translates into a significant rise in both extreme and overall poverty rates, with the overall poverty headcount ratio approaching 35% of the population.
+This deterioration in economic living conditions is mostly due to the impact of the rising VAT on the lower middle class (second and third quintiles), as households currently just above the poverty line risk falling into poverty as prices increase.2 iv.
+Equity analysis of the current exemptions

-The somewhat limited impact of price rises on extreme poverty could be a reflection of a potential positive effect of the current VAT exemptions.
-If products exempted from the tax constitute a large share of the consumption of the poorest households, then raising the VAT rate will have limited impact on these categories.
+The somewhat limited impact of price rises on overall poverty could be a reflection of a potential positive effect of the current VAT exemptions.
+If products exempted from the tax constitute a large share of the consumption of the poorest 40% of Lebanese households, then raising the VAT rate will have limited impact on these categories.
 This is tackled in the next section.